AVSystem/developer-zone/docs/IoT_quick_start/Visualize_device_data.md

 ## Set observation and add widget

 To start collecting data to be displayed for a widget on your Dashboard, you need to set an observation on a resource.
 In this tutorial, we'll be visualizing temperature records of the **Sensor value** `/5700/` resource belonging to the `/3303/` **Temperature** object.

+!!! note
+    Data model objects that support adding widgets range from `/502/` to `/65534/`.

 0. Go to the **Device Center** of a connected device in your domain and click the **Data model** tab.
 0. In the list of objects, expand the **Temperature** `/3303/` object and click the **eye** icon in the **Operations** column.